-The intense phenomena have occurred continuously over time, and there is evidence of a significant event that occurred between the years 1930 -40.
+The intense phenomena have occurred continuously over time, and there is evidence of a significant event occurred between the years 1930 -40.

-On August 11th, 2008, near the village of Santa Barbara, a sudden emission of natural gas occurred, accompanied by the expulsion of large quantities of clayey material, gas and water, reaching a maximum height of about 30 meters.
+On August 11th 2008, near the village of Santa Barbara, a sudden emission of natural gas occurred, accompanied by the expulsion of large quantities of clayey material, gas and water, reaching a maximum height of about 30 meters.
 From the morning, the village was affected by intense phenomena of soil cracking causing diffuse damages to civil and industrial buildings.
 A general uplift of the area around the mud volcano, together with the presence of variable fractures with horizontal and vertical rejections were observed (DRPC report, 2008).
-During the period just before the paroxysmal event, from December 2007 to August 2008, Cigna et al., (2012) recorded up to 3-5 cm of progressive movements accumulating in the direction towards the satellite, with the Satellite-based synthetic aperture radar interferometry method.
+A general uplift of the entire Santa Barbara area occurred during the period just before the paroxysmal event, from December 2007 to August 2008.
+With the aim of the persistent scattering time series from the Satellite-based synthetic aperture radar interferometry, Cigna et al., (2012) recorded up to 3-5 cm of progressive movements accumulating just before the event in the direction towards the satellite.
 As a consequence of these phenomena heavy damages to factories, roads, residential buildings and public facilities (water, gas, electricity pipelines) occurred.
-The Regional Department of Civil Protection forced the evacuation of several buildings both in the southern sector of the mud volcano area at a short distance (hundreds of meters) from the MVs area as well as at a distance 2.5 km far from the main area, where, a large scale of soil deformations and fracturing occurred (DRPC, 2008).
+The Regional Department of Civil Protection forced evacuation of several buildings both in the southern sector of the mud volcano area at a short distance (hundreds of meters) from the MVs area, as well as at a distance 2.5 km far from the main area, where, a large scale of soil deformations and fracturing occurred (DRPC, 2008).

-At 16.52 of the same day (11th August) a paroxysm occurred next to the Santa Barbara village, accompanied by strong rumble and by an about 30 meters column height composed mainly by clayey material, gas and water that covered in seven minutes about 12,000 m2 of the area with an estimated volume of about 9,550 m3 (INGV, Report 2008).
-The maximum width of the deposit was 3.5 meters next to the emission points up to 30 cm in the SE direction reaching a total distance of about 136 m from the main vents.
-The paroxysmal event lasted several minutes and was anticipated by a telluric event (Madonia et al., 2011) that occurred a few hours before in the whole Terrapelata area and, contemporaneously, in the neighbouring area of St. Anna.
-According to Madonia et al., 2011, in august 2008, 5 earthquakes occurred with magnitudes ranging from 1.7 to 2.4 in the radius of 10-55 km from the sites.
-After the end of the paroxysm, an increase in the length of the pre-existing fractures occurred.
-The main pre- and post-historical observations of these events are shown in table 1.
+At 16.52 of the same day (11th August) a paroxysm occurred next to the Santa Barbara village, accompanied by strong rumble and by an about 30 meters column height composed mainly by clayey material, gas and water that covered in seven minutes about 12,000 m2 of the area with an estimate volume of about 9,550 m3 (INGV, Report 2008).
+The maximum width of deposit was 3.5 meters next to the emission points up to 30 cm in the SE direction reaching a total distance of about 136 m from the main vents.
+The paroxysmal event lasted several minutes and was anticipated by a telluric event occurred a few hours before in the whole Terrapelata area and, contemporaneously, in the neighbouring area of St. Anna.
+The latter caused opening of fractures on the ground and severe damages to local buildings and hydraulic facilities (Cigna et al., 2012).
+After the end of the paroxysm, an increase of the length of the pre-existing fractures occurred.
+The main pre and post historical observations of these events are showed in table 1.